Chair of Surgery

 Alan H. Tyroch, M.D., FACS, FCCM, is a fifth-generation native Texan.
 He is professor and founding chair of the Paul L. Foster School of Medicine’s Department of Surgery.
-Dr. Tyroch is also chief of surgery, trauma medical director and the incoming chief of staff at University Medical Center of El Paso.
+Dr. Tyroch is also chief of surgery and trauma medical director at University Medical Center of El Paso.

 Dr. Tyroch is also a fellow of the American College of Surgeons and the American College of Critical Care Medicine.
-Dr. Tyroch is an appointee on the governor’s Emergency Medical Services and Trauma Advisory Council.
+Dr. Tyroch is the chair on the Governor’s Emergency Medical Services and Trauma Advisory Council.
 He is an active member in the BorderRAC, the Far West Texas and Southern New Mexico Regional Advisory Council on Trauma and Emergency Healthcare.
-His clinical and research interests are trauma, surgical critical care and general surgery.
+His clinical and research interests are trauma, surgical critical care, acute care surgery and general surgery.

 Brian Richard Davis, M.D., is the general surgery residency program director and director